telerik/maui-docs/controls/datagrid/theming-and-styles/columns-styling.md

 To style the `RadDataGridColumnHeader` use the following properties:

 * `TextColor` and `BackgroundColor`&mdash;Define the colors of the text part/background respectively.
-* `HoverBackgroundColor`&mdash;(Desktop only)Defines the background color when the mouse is over the column header.
+* `HoverBackgroundColor`&mdash;(Desktop-only) Defines the background color when the mouse is over the column header.
 * `BorderColor` and `BorderThickness`&mdash;Define the style of the border around the column header.
 * `Font Options` (`TextFontAttributes`, `TextFontFamily`, `TextFontSize`)&mdash;Define the font options to the text part of the `ColumnHeader`.
 * `Text Alignment` (`TextMargin`, `HorizontalTextAlignment`, `VerticalTextAlignment`)&mdash;Define the positioning for the text part of the `ColumnHeader`.
 * `TextHorizontalOptions`(`LayoutOptions`)&mdash;Defines the horizontal options of the text part of the header.
 * `TextVerticalOptions`(`LayoutOptions`)&mdash;Defines the vertical options of the text part of the header.

-When you set the `TextHorizontalOptions` of the text part of the header, consider the current position of the sort indicator as both elements are ordered in a defined way and modifying the position of any of them affects the other one.
+When you set the `TextHorizontalOptions` of the text part of the header, consider the current position of the sort indicator.
+Both elements are ordered in a defined way and modifying the position of any of them affects the other one.

 For example, to position the column header text to `Center`, you have to set the `SortDescriptor` position to `Center` as well: